42shell/42sh/README.md

     *   Subshells, command grouping with (...) and {...}
     *   Command substitution with $(...)
     *   Process substitution with <(...) and >(...)
+    *   If/while clauses
+    *   Automatic line continuation with indicative prompt when a valid syntax element is not completed

 *   **Full job control support:**
     *   Signal handling